SilverDragon135/Neo-Alias/Proposal.md

 - NEO240000000015547754
 - NEO266887488999977453

-NEO0 to NEO10 will be propably reserved for CoZ, NEO.org and NA dev funds.
-NEO11 to 100 will be reserved for NA ICO and provided for top 90 investors over 50 NEO.
-All not used accounts in this range will be burned - not available for further use.
+# Neo Account ICO Reservation
+- NEO9 reserved for founder(me :)
+- NEO0-8 and NEO10-99 reserved for COZ and NEO.org and their developers (to simplify funding)
+- NEO100 reserved for NA dev fund
+- NEO101 - NEOXXXXX - All investors participating in ICO will get NEO account automatically (Just I need to figure out, how to dump SC storage :)) based on amount invested.
+That means the highest invested amount will be NEO101, next 102, next 103 etc.

+All reserved account will be automatically registered to participating addresses and can be traded.
+Reservation in this context means, that if you do not want to sell your account you cannot lose it (may be limited, if community votes for expirable accounts, but it is not expected)

 # Asset Alias
 In form of symbol (up to four characters).
 Pointing to SC of deployed asset.
 Simplifying wallets development.
 New assets can be added by adding only the asset symbol.

 # Smart Contract Alias
 In form of string pointing to Smart Contract.
 Improving off-chain application development.
 No more updates required in case of SC change.

 # ICO
 Expected ICO date - May/June